 The Bachelor of Science in Education in Secondary Education prepares students to work with children from ninth through twelfth grade in public, private, and alternative school systems.
 You may consider a degree in education if you enjoy working with children and/or adolescents, want to strengthen the future through education, and want to make a difference in the lives of others.
 MU Students work closely with mentors, practicing teachers, administrators, and university faculty to develop the knowledge and skills to enhance learning outcomes for children and youth.
-The coursework through the College of Education focuses on teachers’ roles in facilitating learning at all levels of development and considers the influences of cultural, political, historical, and economic factors on students, teachers, and schools.
+The coursework through the College of Education & Human Development focuses on teachers’ roles in facilitating learning at all levels of development and considers the influences of cultural, political, historical, and economic factors on students, teachers, and schools.
 Upon successfully completing the initial teacher certification process, the state grants you certification in secondary social studies.
-Practical and rewarding clinical training in schools and agencies begins sophomore year, and continues each semester culminating in a senior-level teaching internship, enhancing teaching skills and confidence.
-Coursework within Secondary social studies provides you with experience in the methods of teaching social studies.
+Practical and rewarding clinical training in schools and agencies begins sophomore year and continues each semester culminating in a senior-level teaching internship, enhancing teaching skills and confidence.
+Coursework within Secondary social studies provide you with experience in the methods of teaching social studies.
 Education courses include an introduction to social studies education, methodology for teaching science and assessment within the field.
-Inquiry courses focus on how issues related to schools, family, community and society affect educators, classroom management, and special needs learners.
+Inquiry courses focus on how issues related to schools, family, community, and society affect educators, classroom management, and special needs learners.

 This is an emphasis area of the following major:

 This major has the following additional emphasis areas:

 Common Career Paths

 You can do nearly anything with a Mizzou degree, but here are some common career paths taken by graduates of this major: